SIGHPC-Education-Chapter/Piction/README.md

 description, the more complex the flag must be.
 This is however disputable, because some of the flags on the sheet C could have been placed on sheet B with a slightly different language.
-This leads to a very profund question: given a flag what is the absolute minimal amount of signs that you must use to represent it unambiguously?
+This leads to a very profound question: given a flag what is the absolute minimal amount of signs that you must use to represent it unambiguously?
 A precise answer is far beyond the scope, but you can get a first approximate answer on your computer: just zip that file, and see how